kevintruong/til/Forking,-Part-2:-Fork,-Exec,-Wait-Kill.md

 We will return to signals later on - this is just a short introduction.
 On a Linux system, see `man -s7 signal` if you are interested in finding out more (for example a list of system and library calls that are async-signal-safe.

 There are strict limitations on the executable code inside a signal handler.
-Most library and system calls are not 'async-signal-safe' - they may be not use used inside a signal handler because they are not re-entrant.
-Remember a signal handler pauses the current execution of a program to execute the signal handler.
+Most library and system calls are not 'async-signal-safe' - they may be not use used inside a signal handler because they are not re-entrant safe.
+In a single-threaded program, signal handling momentarily interrupts the program execution to execute the signal handler code instead.
 Suppose your original program was interrupted while executing the library code of `malloc` ;  the memory structures used by malloc will not be in a consistent state.
-Calling `printf` (which uses `malloc`) as part of the signal handler will result in "undefined behavior".
-In practice your program might crash, compute or generate incorrect results or stop functioning ("deadlock"), depending on exactly what your program was executing the moment the signal handler code was called.
+Calling `printf` (which uses `malloc`) as part of the signal handler is unsafe and will result in "undefined behavior" i.e. it is no longer a useful,predictable program.
+In practice your program might crash, compute or generate incorrect results or stop functioning ("deadlock"), depending on exactly what your program was executing when it was interrupted to execute the signal handler code.

-One common use of signal handlers is to set a boolean flag that is checked as part of the normal running of the program.
+One common use of signal handlers is to set a boolean flag that is occasionally polled (read) as part of the normal running of the program.
 For example,
 ```C
 int pleaseStop ; // See notes on why "volatile sig_atomic_t" is better